 Check out our post on how you might be missing your fertile window with OPKs for more information.

-Mistake #3: Over-prescription of Clomid
+Mistake #3: Being prescribed too much Clomid

 A Solution That Works